-PipS is a two-year fellowship program sponsored by Brooklyn Law School, in cooperation with governmental agencies and nonprofit organizations, which encompasses students’ last year of law school and first post-graduate year.
+PipS is a two-year fellowship program sponsored by Brooklyn Law School, in cooperation with government agencies and nonprofit organizations, which encompasses students’ last year of law school and first post-graduate year.
 The mission of PipS is to improve the practical skills of new lawyers, while expanding the ability of nonprofit organizations and government agencies to provide legal services.
-BLS is the first law school on the East Coast to offer this unique Fellowship, which will begin in Fall 2014.
+BLS is the first law school on the East Coast to offer this unique Fellowship, which launched in Fall 2014.

 Why is PipS Novel?

 Right now, law schools in the U.S. require three years of study, but many practicing lawyers complain that newly graduated lawyers do not know how to do any meaningful work.
 This program helps train students to be productive and useful while they are still in law school.